brunocfigueira/developer-evaluation-project/README.md

 ## Testing the Project

 ### Unit Tests
-To run unit tests, navigate to the `tests/Ambev.DeveloperEvaluation.Unit` directory and execute:dotnet test### Integration Tests
+1. To run unit tests, navigate to the `tests/Ambev.DeveloperEvaluation.Unit` directory and execute:
+   - 'dotnet test'
-To run integration tests, navigate to the `tests/Ambev.DeveloperEvaluation.Integration` directory and execute:dotnet test### Functional Tests
+2. To run integration tests, navigate to the `tests/Ambev.DeveloperEvaluation.Integration` directory and execute:
+   - 'dotnet test'
-To run functional tests, navigate to the `tests/Ambev.DeveloperEvaluation.Functional` directory and execute:dotnet test
+3. To run functional tests, navigate to the `tests/Ambev.DeveloperEvaluation.Functional` directory and execute:
+   - 'dotnet test'
 ## Key Features
 - User management with roles and permissions.
 - Product catalog with CRUD operations.